 SCREEN: To be uploaded by Authors: FSC-A vs. SSC-A dot plot, violet channel histogram, and APC-A vs. FITC-A dot plot being opened.

-To initiate cytometer data acquisition at a low intake speed, place the vehicle-only control sample stained with DDAO-Galactoside on the intake port [1].
-Adjust the FSC (F-S-C) and SSC (S-S-C) voltages such that more than 90% of events are contained within the plot.
-If cells do not fit well on the plot, lower the area scaling setting to 0.33 to 0.5 units [2].
-Remove the vehicle-only sample without recording data [3].
+To initiate cytometer data acquisition at a low intake speed, place the vehicle-only control sample stained with DDAOG on the intake port [1].
+Adjust the FSC (F-S-C) and SSC (S-S-C) voltages such that more than 90% of events are contained within the plot [2].
+If cells do not fit well on the plot, lower the area scaling setting to 0.33 to 0.5 units [3].
+Remove the vehicle-only sample without recording data [4].

 Talent placing vehicle-only control on the intake port with flow cytometer instrument visible in the frame.

-SCREEN: To be uploaded by Authors: Adjusting FSC and SSC voltages and shot of plot showing >90% of events within the plot.Talent removing the vehicle-only sample from the intake port.
+SCREEN: To be uploaded by Authors: Adjusting FSC and SSC voltages and shot of plot showing >90% of events within the plot.

+SCREEN: To be uploaded by Authors: Adjusting the area scaling.

+Talent removing the vehicle-only sample from the intake port.

 Add one droplet of rainbow calibration microspheres to a cytometer tube with 1 milliliter of PBS [1].
 Place the tube on the cytometer intake port and begin the data acquisition [2].